Amitambr/FinalProject/README.md

 - **IEDB** and **Cancer Peptide Atlas** provide external validation

 Use this pipeline to trace bacterial peptides through tumor proteomics and assess their immune relevance.

+To try it yourself, clone the repository, and put the data in the same directory of the files, and then run.
+Make sure you have all of the packages already installed.